 There was no heartbeat.

 Here we were, 8 weeks in and history repeating itself.
-My initial thoughts – ‘well why wouldn’t it happen again?’ and ‘please don’t send me to the Emergency Gynae Unit’.
+My initial thoughts – ‘well why wouldn’t it happen again?’ and ‘I can’t face the EPU, I want to go home’.
 Jenny and the midwives could feel our pain and were very empathetic.
 After all, they’ve been on this journey with us for the last 3 pregnancies.

 We decided that we would give the pregnancy a week to try and naturally miscarry, and if nothing had happened then I would go to the EPU for medical management.
 The midwife even offered to do a repeat scan next week if the physical miscarriage happened.